duaraghav8/dockershrink-cli/README.md

 We **highly recommend** you enable AI for more intelligent & powerful optimizations.

 ### Default file paths

-**NOTE**: By default, the CLI looks for the files to optimize in the current directory.
+By default, the CLI looks for the files to optimize in the current directory.

 You can also specify the paths to all files using options (see `dockershrink help optimize` for the available options).